microsoft/moaw/workshops/fabric-ss/workshop.md

 # load our data
 train_df = spark.sql("SELECT * FROM DemoLakehouse.sampled_train LIMIT 1000")

+# import pandas library that will convert our dataset into dataframes
 import pandas as pd

 # convert train_df to pandas dataframe
 train_df = train_df.toPandas()
 ```